 A look at brain chemistry and structure offers a deeper understanding of binge drinking.
 My staff and I have investigated the impact of binge alcohol consumption on frontal lobe neurochemistry and cognition during emerging adulthood (18 to 24 years old) and found significantly lower levels of frontal lobe GABA in binge drinkers relative to light drinkers.
 GABA levels were even lower in those who had experienced an alcohol-induced blackout.
 In addition, verbal learning was uniquely impacted by binge drinking between bouts of intoxication.

-It can be hard to determine whether a young person has been drinking compared to an adult.
+It can be hard to determine whether a young person, compared to an adult, has been drinking.
 In general, adults more quickly experience impaired motor skills, but not always problems with memory, when they have been drinking.
 For teens, drinking impairs memory and learning, but motor control is significantly less affected.
 For instance, in animals, it takes adolescents about 50 minutes to recover from a sleep-inducing dose of alcohol, whereas adults take three times as long to recover.
-In contrast, when administered alcohol prior to a memory test, adolescents are significantly impaired, whereas adults remain intact.
-Taken together—and given a lack of sensitivity to the outward signs of intoxication in teens—it can be difficult, not only for an adult to know if their teen has been drinking, but also for teens to have insight as to their own impairment.
+In contrast, when administered alcohol before a memory test, adolescents are significantly impaired, whereas adults remain intact.
+Taken together—and given a lack of sensitivity to the outward signs of intoxication in teens—it can be difficult, not only for an adult to know if their teen has been drinking but also for teens to have insight as to their own impairment.

 Marisa M. Silveri, PhD, is the director of the Neurodevelopmental Laboratory on Addictions and Mental Health at McLean Hospital and an associate professor of psychiatry at Harvard Medical School.
 In addition to her research, Silveri often speaks to students, parents, educators, mental health professionals, law enforcement officers, and policymakers to educate them about the development of the teenage brain and the effects of alcohol and drug use on brain function.